Momentum-Team-17/object-oriented-blackjack-with-python-chriscors/notes.md

 Deals a card to dealer face up to dealer asks hit or stay

-if bust or jackpot anoynce and show new money
+if bust or jackpot announce and show new money

 ante im